WordPress Traffic Automation Blueprint – Part 2 (Setup)

 This is part 2 of a 5-part series on how to create an automated traffic generation system for your WordPress site.
 This tutorial explains the processes and methods used in this system.

-Web Site Traffic Blueprint Part 2 - Learn How To Automatically Drive More Traffic For Your BusinessIn Part 1 of our Website Traffic Blueprint article series, we explained that the key to turning your site into an automated traffic generation machine is to use an “expertly configured” WordPress website.
+Web Traffic Blueprint Part 2 - Learn How To Create A Traffic Generation MachineIn Part One of our WordPress Web Traffic Blueprint article series, we explained that the key to turning your site into an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress web site is different than a professionally-configured WordPress website or blog.
-An expertly configured WordPress web site is a website that is not only driven by WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, ease-of-use and built-in functionality of WordPress and its integration with various sites, specifically in areas like search engine optimization, content syndication and analytics.
+As we also explained, an expertly configured WordPress website or blog is different than a professionally-configured WordPress website or blog.
+An ”expertly configured” WordPress web site is a web site that is not only built with WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and built-in functionality of WordPress and its integration with other sites, specifically in areas like SEO, content syndication and reporting.

-(With an expertly configured WordPress website, all you have to do is add content regularly to automatically bring more web traffic!)
+(With an expertly configured WordPress web site, all you have to do to automatically start driving traffic is add great content on a regular basis!)

-Once you have your WordPress site expertly configured and fully set up, all you need to do is publish content regularly to automatically generate more web traffic.
+Once your WordPress site has been fully set up and expertly configured, all you need to do is publish content regularly to automatically generate more traffic organically.

-As outlined in Part 1 of this article series, the components of this automated online traffic blueprint are as follows:
+As outlined in Part One of this article series, the components of this automated web traffic blueprint are as follows:

 • Setup